 Keep the head of the bed raised.

-Do any breathing exercises your health care provider suggests.
-A simple breathing device called a spirometer can help you take deep breaths.
+Do any breathing exercises your healthcare provider suggests.
+A simple breathing device called an incentive spirometer can help you take deep breaths.

 Walk if you can.
 Walking helps your lungs stay clear.